-We are a development-stage company engaged in the discovery and development of carbohydrate-based therapeutics that we believe enhance existing cancer treatments.
-We believe our therapeutics could also be used in treatment of liver, microbial and inflammatory diseases.
+We are a development-stage company engaged in the discovery and development of therapeutics that target Galectin receptors that we believe enhance existing cancer treatments.
+We believe our therapeutics could also be used in the treatment of liver, microbial and inflammatory diseases.
 All of our products are presently in development, including pre-clinical and clinical trials.

-Since our inception on July 10, 2000, our primary focus has been the development of a new generation of anti-cancer treatments using carbohydrate polymers which are aimed at increasing survival and improving the quality of life for cancer patients.
-Our lead product candidate, DAVANAT[®], is a patented new chemical entity that we believe, when administered in combination with a chemotherapy, increases the efficacy while reducing adverse side effects of the chemotherapy.
+Since our inception on July 10, 2000, our primary focus has been the development of a new generation of anti-cancer treatments using polysaccharide polymers which are designed to increase survival and improve the quality of life for cancer patients.
+Our lead product candidate, DAVANAT[®], is a patented, new chemical entity that we believe, when administered in combination with chemotherapy or biolgics, increases efficacy while reducing adverse side effects of the chemotherapy.
 We hold the patent on DAVANAT[®], which was invented by company founders David Platt, Ph.D., our former Chief Executive Officer, and Anatole Klyosov, Ph.D., our Chief Scientist.